How to add a shareholder to a limited company in Estonia

 You can choose a notary by logging in with your digital ID at notar.ee.
 Don’t worry too much about which one to choose, as long as they can conduct the transaction in English and are happy to use e-notary.
 Notary fees are regulated by law and they all provide the same good quality of service.

 You would need a good internet connection for video streaming and a web camera for a biometric facial recognition by Estonian verification startup Veriff.
 So this will help all e-residents around the world, but not everyone.
+Getting an appointment may be problematic if you are in a hurry.

 2. Managing your own shareholder list